fxamacker/cbor/README.md

 ## Why fxamacker/cbor

-fxamacker/cbor balances competing factors such as speed, size, safety, usability, maintainability, and etc.
+fxamacker/cbor balances competing factors such as speed, size, safety, usability, maintainability, etc.

 - Productivity features include Go struct tags like `toarray`, `keyasint`, etc.  They reduce encoded data size, improve speed, and reduce programming effort.
 For example, `toarray` automatically translates a Go struct to/from a CBOR array.